Laurence Claiborne Witten II

 In 1974, when scientific evidence emerged that the Vinland Map was a fake, Witten confessed that he had lied about key aspects of its provenance and acquisition.
 There were no serious repercussions, however, and he continued in his rare books business, though relocated shortly afterwards to Southport, CT.
 He also wrote a number of scholarly papers related to his collecting interests, published in academic journals, and was co-author of a catalogue of manuscripts donated to the Beinecke Library by Paul and Mary Mellon, published in 1977.

 In 1983, Witten suffered a minor heart attack, which prompted him to offer the stringed instruments collection for sale in November of that year, at an asking price of $3 million.
 The Shrine to Music Museum at the University of South Dakota was keen to buy the collection, but before a funding appeal could be properly launched, the Berlin Musikinstrumentenmuseum made a preliminary offer of $2 million.
 Witten rejected this, and long-time Shrine sponsors Robert and Marjorie Rawlins, who had already agreed to contribute $1 million, provided the full $3 million to forestall any further foreign bids.
 The museum (later rechristened the National Music Museum) took possession of the collection on February 5, 1984, and named it the Witten-Rawlins Collection.

 Becoming increasingly ill from about 1989, Witten retired from business in 1991.
 He and Cora moved to Florida, and gave away many items from their collections, including pre-Columbian art to the Michael C. Carlos Museum at Emory University in Cora's home-town, Atlanta, and manuscripts to the Beinecke Library.
 After Witten died in 1995, Cora gave a Nicola Bergonzi viola to the National Music Museum in his memory.
 The bulk of the pre-Columbian American art collection was auctioned by Sotheby's in 1996-7.
-Cora has continued to support the development of the Historical Sound Recordings collection at Yale.
+Cora continued to support the development of the Historical Sound Recordings collection at Yale.